-George holds an MPA in Public Sector Management and Leadership and has over 11 years of public-sector experience involving data science, quality improvement initiatives, strategic planning activities, and survey development.
+George holds an MPA in Public Sector Management and Leadership and has over 12 years of public sector experience involving data science, quality improvement initiatives, strategic planning activities, and survey development.
 He has presented at an international data science conference hosted by Stanford.
 George was a recipient of a 2018 GCN Government Innovation Award.

-Matthew A. Bender, HR Analyst III
+Matthew Bender, HR Analyst IV

-Matt holds an M.S. in Industrial/Organizational Psychology and has over 7 years of human resources experience involving succession and workforce planning, recruitment, selection, classification, training, development coaching, survey research, and data analytics.
+Matt holds an M.S. in Industrial/Organizational Psychology and has over 9 years of public and private sector human resources experience involving succession and workforce planning, recruitment, selection, classification, career and development coaching, training, survey research, and data analytics.
 He has presented at several regional conferences on the topics of resume building and effective interviewing.